 • Introduce operations with fast services in order to cater the division of young people.

 • Timeshare Exchange Fair B Case Study Analysis can use up add-on organisation in order to offer traditional things of Japan in a committed dining establishment areas.

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Introduction of appealing plans for old individuals and women.
+• Introduction of attractive plans for old people and females.

-• Introduction of complimentary card of subscription to offer plan of special offer to its devoted consumers.
+• Introduction of complimentary card of membership to use plan of special offer to its devoted consumers.

-Structure of regional center for training especially to train regional staff.
+Building of local center for training especially to train regional staff.

 |Executive Summary||Swot Analysis||Vrio Analysis||Pestel Analysis|